GameDJ/gba-mmz-sprite-recolor-guide/README.md

 -Ability to input an entire block of codes at once
 -Click a pixel to highlight its color control (right now it just outlines all equivalent pixels and cant be unoutlined)
 -RGB sliders for selected color
--Different sprites (weapons mainly)
+-Inputted colors adjust to nearest GBA-supported color on the display -Different sprites (weapons mainly)